ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Cain was a great child, and your mother loved him very much.
 From the moment he was suckling her breast, he was with her as she was farming.
-His first word was, 'Crop' and he learned when he was two how to handle the farm equipment with the help of his mother.
+His first word was 'Crop' and he learned when he was two how to handle the farm equipment with the help of his mother.
 He was born and raised greatly by his mother, and he became a great farmer because of it.